saadb94/keyu/README.md

 #### Filter

-Filters an object for each single key
+Filters an object based on the filter function passed.

 ```
 let obj = {a:1,b:2,c:3};